mvolkmann/blog/src/python/python-compared-to-js.md

 ### mypy

+%{ aTargetBlank "http://mypy-lang.org/", "mypy" %} is implemented in Python.
+Development began in 2014.

 To install mypy, enter `pip install mypy`.
 On a Mac, add the following directory to the `PATH` environment variable:
 `/Library/Frameworks/Python.framework/Versions/3.8/bin`.